1) What is the Power of PATH: Building Resilience for Mental Health and Suicide Awareness Curriculum™ and what is its main focus?

 Budgets often delegate a dollar amount to departments, or for categories like “School Improvement,” so inquiry into who could be delegated this expense is worthy of your time.
 Talk with your administration about possible funding allocated for a new curriculum.
 For instance:

-- Advisory classes - regular education teachers often have groups of students delegated to their classrooms for one period of enrichment coursework, like the PATH Curriculum
+Advisory classes - regular education teachers often have groups of students delegated to their classrooms for one period of enrichment coursework, like this curriculum

 These and other departments / subdivisions may have funding available that you are not aware of.
 So, ask!
 Please “team it” with building and district financial planners, or other administration who work under the umbrella of school budgets, to inquire about funding options.